-As the Family YMCA of Northwest Illinois, one of the most valuable services that we offer is our Child Watch.
-The YMCA employs competent and caring staff who exhibit personal qualities of friendliness and the ability to relate openly with children and their parents.
+At the YMCA we understand that parenting is a full-time job.
+With our Child Watch service made avilable to our members for free, we make it possible to fit in a workout and rest assured that your child is in safe hands.
+The YMCA employs competent and caring staff exhibit personal qualities of friendliness and the ability to relate openly with children and their parents.
 All staff members are certified in Infant/Child CPR.
 Our trained, caring staff provide quality care in a clean, safe environment.

 Child Watch is a free service for Y members and guests to use while working out in the facility for a maximum of 2 hours per child watch shift.